sharmavishal5/Verilog_Digital_Circuits_on_fpga_basys3/README.md

 ---

 Thanks for checking it out — happy coding & exploring digital logic on FPGA!
-— *Your friendly FPGA & Verilog enthusiast*